machine19/machine19.github.io/README.md

 Welcome to the wiki page for the KITP program [Machine Learning for Quantum Many-Body Physics](https://www.kitp.ucsb.edu/activities/machine19), coordinated by Roger Melko, Amnon Shashua, Miles Stoudenmire, and Matthias Troyer.

 This space is for you, the program participants.
-Contact [Roger](mailto:rgmelko@gmail.com) or [Miles](mailto:mstoudenmire@flatironinstitute.org) your GitHub userid to get access to make changes to the page.
+Contact [Roger](mailto:rgmelko@gmail.com) or [Miles](mailto:mstoudenmire@flatironinstitute.org) with your GitHub userid to get access to make changes to the page.
 You can use the [editor on GitHub](https://github.com/machine19/machine19.github.io/edit/master/README.md) to maintain and preview the content for this website in Markdown files.

 ----------------